Phaius tankervilleae var. australis

-Phaius tankervilleae var. australis, also known as the common swamp orchid, southern swamp-orchid, swamp lily or island swamp-orchid, is a species of orchid endemic to eastern Australia.
+Phaius tankervilleae var. australis, also known as common swamp orchid, southern swamp-orchid, swamp lily or island swamp-orchid, is a species of orchid endemic to eastern Australia.
 It is an evergreen, terrestrial herb with large, crowded pseudobulbs, large pleated leaves and flowers that are reddish brown on the inside and white outside.

 Description

 Phaius tankervilleae var. australis is an evergreen, terrestrial herb with fleshy, crowded pseudobulbs 50-70 mm long and wide.
 There are between four and eight pleated, lance-shaped, dark green leaves 50-125 cm long and 80-100 mm wide, with the narrower end towards the base.
 Between four and sixteen fleshy flowers 60-100 mm long and 65-110 mm long are borne on a thick flowering stem 50-200 cm long.
 The flowers are the largest of all Australian orchids and are reddish brown on the inside, white on the outside.
 The sepals are 45-55 mm long, 12-20 mm wide, the dorsal sepal angled upwards and the lateral sepals spread widely apart from each other.
 The petals are a similar size to the sepals.
 The labellum is 50-60 mm long, 40-45 mm wide, has three lobes and ranges in colour from yellow to bright purple.
 The middle lobe has wavy or crinkly edges and the side lobe sometimes form a tube shape around the column or spread widely apart from each other.
 Flowering occurs between September and November in Australia.